jhallen/joes-sandbox/x/notif/README.md

 Notif programs create containment hierarchies of Widgets which correspond to X windows displayed on the screen.
 For example, the main application widget will contain menu bar widgets, and menu bar widgets contain menu entry widgets and so on.
-Now Widgets in notif (see widget.man) are themselves composed of 1-3 Winds (Winds are Liths with an associated X window).
+Now widgets in Notif (see widget.man) are themselves composed of 1-3 Winds (Winds are Liths with an associated X window).
 A typical stand alone button widget is composed of a Wind for drawing the contents of the button, and a border Wind for pretty shadow